epireve/hdm-research/README.md

 By default, the system uses the `GEMINI_API_KEY` environment variable for Gemini models through OpenAI API.

+#### OpenRouter Models (NEW)

+OpenRouter provides access to multiple LLM providers through a single API.
+Set the `OPENROUTER_API_KEY` environment variable and prefix any model with `openrouter/`.
+For example:
+- `openrouter/anthropic/claude-3.5-sonnet`
+- `openrouter/openai/gpt-4-turbo`
+- `openrouter/meta-llama/llama-3.1-405b-instruct`

+See [OPENROUTER_INTEGRATION.md](OPENROUTER_INTEGRATION.md) for detailed setup and usage instructions.

 #### Claude Models via AWS Bedrock

 To use Claude models provided by Amazon Bedrock, install the necessary additional packages: